 -Credit cards--as above...you'll need cash at all but the fanciest locations.
 Be prepared.
 My ATM card worked well at the Bank of China ATM's, but failed at 2 others.
 Fees from my bank were a $4.78 international transaction fee and an ATM fee of $1.00 per withdrawal, so not low, but not outrageous.

 -Most toilets outside of your hotel and the airport won't have toilet paper, soap, or paper towels.
 You'll throw all toilet paper into a wastebasket near the toilet.
 Additionally most are "squatty potties" as my 3 year old calls them.
 Carry toilet paper and wet wipes.

 -Unlike Japan and many other countries most Chinese don't seem to speak English.
 Either plan for a guide or ensure you have locations written down clearly in Chinese for the taxi drivers.

 -We wish we had allotted more time in Shanghai.
 We only gave ourselves one day there and easily could've enjoyed another 1-2 days, particularly with the European feel in the "Concession areas" and fabulous food we found.

--Be aware that a visa can be painful to obtain and check fees ahead of time (they were pricier than we anticipated for our family of four!) about 1 year ago
+-Be aware that a visa can be painful to obtain and check fees ahead of time (they were pricier than we anticipated for our family of four!) almost 2 years ago

 Yes, China is good place for travelling.
 The Great Wall which is known by people all the world is located in China.
 Beijing, Hong Kong, Chengdu and Nanjing are the famous historical attractions in China.
 There are so many travel companies are available in Market.
 I have gone only Beijing.
 When I had gone to Beijing I travelled by the help a tour guide namely (Beijingtransfertours(dot)com).
-The Forbidden City, the Summer Palace are Great wall are top tourist places in Beijing. about 1 year ago
+The Forbidden City, the Summer Palace are Great wall are top tourist places in Beijing. almost 2 years ago